namin/lms-verify/README.md

 #### HTTP Parser

 We write a high-level HTTP parser, using a small staged parser combinator library, and generate low-level C code that validates HTTP responses at a fast rate -- ~1 millions items per second, which is competitive with hand-written optimized parsers such as [nginx/nodejs HTTP parser in C](https://github.com/nodejs/http-parser).
-With little effort in the generator, the generated code is verified to be free of memory and overflow errors. ([code](src/test/scala/lms/verify/ParserTests.scala))
+With little effort in the generator, the generated code is verified to be free of memory and overflow errors.
+This is significant as major HTTP servers have had serious security advisories ([nginx](https://cve.mitre.org/cgi-bin/cvename.cgi?name=cve-2013-2028), [Apache](https://cve.mitre.org/cgi-bin/cvename.cgi?name=cve-2002-0392)) related to chunked parsing. ([code](src/test/scala/lms/verify/ParserTests.scala))

 ### Case Studies in Progress